 With respect to the Promotion and Tenure Committee, a faculty member who has been granted leave of absence without pay for any portion of the forthcoming winter and spring terms shall not be eligible for election.
 The position of a Promotion and Tenure Committee member granted leave for any portion of the forth-coming winter and spring terms shall become vacant on September 1 preceding these terms.

-The Nominating Committee of the body responsible for the election of the faculty member to whom leave has been granted shall, at the time of committee elections for that body, report his/her status to the body which will elect a committee member to serve the unexpired portion of the term of the member to whom leave has been granted.
+The Nominating Committee of the body responsible for the election of the faculty member to whom leave has been granted shall, at the time of committee elections for that body, report their status to the body which will elect a committee member to serve the unexpired portion of the term of the member to whom leave has been granted.

 Quorum for the Senate Promotion and Tenure Committee shall be as stated in the Collective Agreement.
 Quorum for University Faculty Council shall be 10% of eligible membership, as defined in article 5.7.
 Unless otherwise stipulated by Senate, quorum for all other committees shall be a simple majority (greater than 50%).